dotnetcore/Home/README.md

 At the end of 2019, we adopted and launched [MEMBER CODE OF CONDUCT](code-of-conduct.md).
 The four new rules and regulations revised and drafted by the community [Revision and Drafting Working Group (2019)](docs/history/revision-and-drafting-working-group-2019.md) passed the NCC PMC vote, and in Effective from January 1, 2020.

+In 2020, a special year, we have updated the community rules and withstood multiple huge challenges.
+Member projects have made great progress.
+Surging has completed the incubation of NCC for a broader prospect and established an independent community.
+FlubuCore became the first .NET Foundation member project in our community.
+NCC Alipay SDK completed its historical mission and was archived.

-In 2020, we look forward to the tremendous growth of our community.
+In 2021, we look forward to the tremendous growth of our community.

 ## Members' Code of Conduct